Frequently Asked Questions FAQs

 When and how often are Slot Conferences?

 Slot Conferences are held twice yearly.
-The conference dealing with northern winter schedules is held in June and the conference held in November deals with the northern summer schedules for the following year.
+The conference dealing with northern winter period is held in June and the conference held in November deals with the northern summer period for the following year.

 How did the Slot Conference come about?

-Since 1947, under the auspices of IATA, airlines have met regularly to discuss schedules planned for the following season in order to improve interline connections and handling arrangements.
+Since 1947, under the auspices of IATA, airlines have met regularly to discuss their slot allocations planned for the following season in order to improve interline connections and handling arrangements.

-Primarily through bilateral discussions, they voluntarily adjusted their schedules where it was in their mutual interest to do so.
-Their main objective was to return home with firm schedules that triggered the various preparations that were needed to operate them.
+Primarily through bilateral discussions, they voluntarily adjusted their slots where it was in their mutual interest to do so.
+Their main objective was to return home with firm slot allocations that triggered the various preparations that were needed to operate them.

-With the onset of congestion at a few major airports in the early 1960s, the scope of the schedule discussions was broadened to cover the adjustments needed to reduce anticipated delays to an acceptable level.
+With the onset of congestion at a few major airports in the early 1960s, the scope of the slot allocation discussions was broadened to cover the adjustments needed to reduce anticipated delays to an acceptable level.

 In instances where airport services that were planned during certain periods exceeded what the airport could accommodate, some services would have to be moved, usually with some economic penalty.
 Over the years, a consensus developed as to which services should be moved, in fairness to all those who were planning to operate during the period.

-The recommended procedures and priorities for such schedule adjustments are contained in the IATA Worldwide Slot Guidelines first issued in 1976.
+The recommended procedures and priorities for such slot adjustments are contained in the IATA Worldwide Slot Guidelines first issued in 1976.

 Who can attend Slot Conferences?